timwolfram1994/RNAProtStruc/README.md

 # A little introduction to the main functions of PDB_to_Graphein.py:

-## Load PDB-File and convert to Graph:

 pdb_to_graph(path, only_covalent=True, gran="atom")
 output: networkX MultiGraph

+- load PDB-file and converts to graph
-- Setting only_covalent to False takes sidechain interactions such as H-bond or ionic interactions into account and makes them to edges
+- setting only_covalent to False takes sidechain interactions such as H-bond or ionic interactions into account and makes them to edges
 - gran="atom" sets the atoms of the Protein to nodes.
 Change to gran="centroid" to set aminoacids as nodes.

 find_components(G, k=5, l=6):